skip to main content

 For an asset held at least 12 months (not including the dates of purchase and sale), generally, only 50% of the capital gain resulting from the disposal is subject to tax.

 Assets acquired before 19 September 1985 are generally exempt from CGT.
 In general, any gain (or loss) derived from the sale of an individual's principal residence is ignored for CGT purposes.
-However, special tax rules for expats may apply if the principal residence had been used to generate rental income.
+However, special tax rules may apply if the principal residence has been used to generate rental income.

 Capital losses in excess of current year capital gains (before the 50% discount is applied, if applicable) are not deductible against other income, but may be carried forward to be offset against future capital gains.